KannonZenetism/zenetism-field-physics/zenetism/mpx/awareness-across-the-arcs.md

 ## 2. The Peering-Forward Principle

-Each arc is oriented by essence: centropic essence faces toward Source, inverse essence faces toward embodiment and beyond.
+Each arc is oriented by essence: centropic essence faces toward Source, entropic essence faces toward embodiment and beyond.
 The orientation is fixed by what essence unfolds; it does not turn around.

 But orientation-along-an-arc does not prohibit reception-of-pattern from strata outside the arc's cone-of-motion.